MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex2_Manage_Users_and_Groups.md

 8. You should see the **Inside Sales** group in this list of deleted groups.
 You will now run the following **Restore-MgDirectoryDeletedItem** command to restore the group.
 When doing so, you must declare the group's object ID as the parameter next to "-DirectoryObjectId".
 To finish entering this command, you must highlight the object ID of the Inside Sales group from the list of deleted groups, copy the ID (Ctrl+C), and then paste that ID (Ctrl+V) into the command (for example: -DirectoryObjectId 'e76bbcdb-24c5-41a6-805d-b352976fd2a8').  <br/>

-		Restore-MgDirectoryDeletedItem -DirectoryObjectId $DeletedGroup.id 'paste in the object ID for the Inside Sales group here'
+		Restore-MgDirectoryDeletedItem -DirectoryObjectId 'paste in the object ID for the Inside Sales group here'

 9. You should now verify the **Inside Sales** group has been recovered.
 While you can obviously do this in the **Microsoft 365 admin center**, since this task is working with PowerShell, let's verify the recovery using Microsoft Graph PowerShell.
 To do so, type the following command to get a list of the active groups, which should now include the Inside Sales Group:  <br/>